uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/covid-19.md

 Further information is available if you are affected by [changes to UK immigration and borders due to coronavirus (COVID-19)](https://www.gov.uk/government/collections/coronavirus-covid-19-immigration-and-borders).

 ---

-For more information about the government response to coronavirus (COVID-19), please visit GOV.UK(https://www.gov.uk/coronavirus).
+For more information about the government response to coronavirus (COVID-19), please see the [GOV.UK coronavirus guidance](https://www.gov.uk/coronavirus).

 If you have another question, not covered here, please [get in touch](#talk-to-us).